twrchtrwyth/twrchtrwyth.github.io/_posts/2022-03-11-phuket-town.md

 ![Cold Brew](/assets/phuket-3.jpg)

-And Ellen had some distressingly blue tea (a mix of black tea and peppermint):
+And Ellen had some distressingly blue tea (a mix of black tea,  peppermint and "butterfly pea"):

 ![Blue Tea](/assets/phuket-4.JPG)

 We went on a more successful hunt for some cash after my disastrous attempts the night before.
-Being creatures of habit, we returned to *Kopitiam by Wilai* but for lunch this time.
+We *tried* to find somewhere else, but being creatures of habit, we returned to *Kopitiam by Wilai* for lunch.
 I had a Phuket-style noodle soup with pork and seafood, and a *delicious* passion fruit iced tea.
 Ellen had a pad Thai.
-We also shared some kaya toast.
+We also shared some kaya toast---sweet milk bread with very sweet coconut jam.

 ![Ellen and passion fruit tea](/assets/phuket-5.JPG)

-### Hostel

 We then returned to the hostel for a cold beer.
 The hostel had a book titled *Siamese Bestiary*: I read a section on King Cobras, and for some reason have particularly remembered the section on their especially savage bite.
 Supposedly they don't bite and withdraw like other snakes: rather, they chew the wound in order to continue injecting further venom.
 I was delighted to learn that they are endemic to the whole of South East Asia.